United Therapeutics (NASDAQ:UTHR) CFO James Edgemond Sells 10,000 Shares

 - On Thursday, April 16th, James Edgemond sold 10,000 shares of United Therapeutics stock.
 The shares were sold at an average price of $577.18, for a total value of $5,771,800.00.

-United Therapeutics (NASDAQ:UTHR - Get Free Report) last posted its earnings results on Wednesday, May 6th.
-The biotechnology company reported $5.82 EPS for the quarter, missing analysts' consensus estimates of $7.00 by ($1.18).
-United Therapeutics had a return on equity of 19.24% and a net margin of 40.62%.The firm had revenue of $781.50 million for the quarter, compared to analysts' expectations of $797.40 million.
-During the same quarter in the previous year, the firm posted $6.63 earnings per share.
+United Therapeutics (NASDAQ:UTHR - Get Free Report) last issued its quarterly earnings data on Wednesday, May 6th.
+The biotechnology company reported $5.82 EPS for the quarter, missing the consensus estimate of $7.00 by ($1.18).
+United Therapeutics had a return on equity of 19.24% and a net margin of 40.62%.The business had revenue of $781.50 million for the quarter, compared to analysts' expectations of $797.40 million.
+During the same period in the previous year, the firm posted $6.63 EPS.
 The firm's revenue for the quarter was down 1.6% compared to the same quarter last year.
-Research analysts predict that United Therapeutics Corporation will post 27.64 EPS for the current fiscal year.
+Sell-side analysts forecast that United Therapeutics Corporation will post 27.07 EPS for the current fiscal year.

-A number of brokerages have recently weighed in on UTHR.
-TD Cowen raised their price target on United Therapeutics from $575.00 to $660.00 and gave the company a "buy" rating in a research report on Monday, March 30th.
-UBS Group raised their price target on United Therapeutics from $655.00 to $705.00 and gave the company a "buy" rating in a research report on Thursday, March 5th.
-HC Wainwright raised their price target on United Therapeutics from $600.00 to $660.00 and gave the company a "buy" rating in a research report on Tuesday, March 31st.
-Wells Fargo & Company upgraded United Therapeutics from an "equal weight" rating to an "overweight" rating and raised their price target for the company from $575.00 to $735.00 in a research report on Thursday, May 7th.
-Finally, Oppenheimer upped their price objective on United Therapeutics from $575.00 to $600.00 and gave the company an "outperform" rating in a research report on Thursday, February 26th.
-Eleven equities research analysts have rated the stock with a Buy rating and two have issued a Hold rating to the stock.
-Based on data from MarketBeat.com, United Therapeutics has a consensus rating of "Moderate Buy" and a consensus target price of $619.42.
+Several brokerages have recently commented on UTHR.
+Wells Fargo & Company raised United Therapeutics from an "equal weight" rating to an "overweight" rating and boosted their price objective for the stock from $575.00 to $735.00 in a report on Thursday, May 7th.
+Bank of America upped their target price on United Therapeutics from $569.00 to $626.00 and gave the stock a "neutral" rating in a research note on Tuesday, March 31st.
+TD Cowen upped their target price on United Therapeutics from $575.00 to $660.00 and gave the stock a "buy" rating in a research note on Monday, March 30th.
+UBS Group upped their target price on United Therapeutics from $655.00 to $705.00 and gave the stock a "buy" rating in a research note on Thursday, March 5th.
+Finally, Royal Bank Of Canada cut their target price on United Therapeutics from $707.00 to $701.00 and set an "outperform" rating for the company in a research note on Thursday, May 7th.
+Eleven equities research analysts have rated the stock with a Buy rating and two have given a Hold rating to the company's stock.
+Based on data from MarketBeat, the company currently has a consensus rating of "Moderate Buy" and a consensus price target of $619.42.

 Institutional Trading of United Therapeutics